 Measuring social impact in business

 While many companies state their social or sustainability goals, taking action to achieve them is often lacking.
-Greenwashing attempts to mislead the public about environmental practices or how eco-friendly their products and services may be.
-New terms have also shed light on other underhand practices some businesses are following to appear more concerned with social impact and sustainability than they actually are.
+Greenwashing attempts to mislead the public about environmental practices or how eco-friendly a company’s products and services may be.
+New terms have also shed light on other underhand practices some businesses are employing in an attempt to appear more concerned with social impact and sustainability than they actually are.
 Bluewashing is a term used to describe a company’s supposed commitment to responsible social practices, particularly around socio-economic factors.
-Pinkwashing is a term for businesses that pertain to be LBGTQ – friendly where there is no evidence of any action (other than statements to the effect from the company themselves) to back these claims up.
+Pinkwashing is a term for businesses that pertain to being LBGTQ – friendly where there is no evidence of any action (other than statements to the effect released by the company themselves) to back these claims up.

 Should CSR reporting be mandatory?

 Corporate social responsibility (CSR) reporting has been shown to benefit businesses across environmental, social, and financial areas.
 However, without set criteria to measure against and enforcement of these standards across all industries, its success is undeterminable.
 Apple, Pepsi, and Walmart’s 2019 statement of purpose committed to an ‘economy that serves all Americans.’
-This opened up a new way of thinking in the corporate world, paving a path for companies to do business better be that through tackling carbon emissions, paying fair wages, or sponsoring events or initiatives in their local communities.
+This opened up a new way of thinking in the corporate world, paving a path for companies to do business better by tackling carbon emissions, paying fair wages, and sponsoring events or initiatives in their local communities.

-There is no doubt that there is a growing interest in CSR in society in general and with it comes growing pressure for companies to be more transparent and accountable.
-So much so that according to KPMG’s Survey of Sustainability Reporting, 96% of the largest 250 companies worldwide, in addition to 80% of large firms worldwide, reported on their sustainability performance in 2020.
+There is no doubt that there is a growing interest in CSR amongst consumers, and with it comes growing pressure for companies to be more transparent and accountable.
+So much so that according to KPMG’s Survey of Sustainability Reporting, 96% of the largest 250 companies worldwide, and 80% of large firms worldwide reported on their sustainability performance in 2020.

-Of course, many businesses are hesitant to share their CSR reporting with the broader world or, indeed, commit to collecting the data in the first place.
-There is debate about what businesses should report on, what the risks could be, and whether reporting on CSR activities actually makes a difference in sustainability improvement regardless.
+Of course, many businesses are hesitant to share their CSR reporting with the broader world or, in fact, commit to collecting the data in the first place.
+There is debate about what businesses should report on, what the risks could be, and whether reporting on CSR activities actually makes a difference in sustainability improvement whether these reports are created or not.

-Some initial research, however, indicates that mandatory CSR reporting would benefit a business’s capital and its social and environmental impact.
+Some initial research, however, indicates that mandatory CSR reporting would benefit a business’s capital, social and environmental impact.
 However, this will only ring true if standardised reporting rules exist.
-If this does not happen, it is all too easy for a business to report on those factors that reflect positively on them and ignore those that don’t.
-It’s all well and good having an ethnically diverse workforce, but not if your total greenhouse gases are way beyond what’s considered acceptable, and you plan to do absolutely nothing about it.
+Without them, it is all too easy for a business to report only on factors that reflect positively on them and ignore those that don’t.
+It’s all well and good to have an ethnically diverse workforce, but this doesn’t then excuse a business’s total greenhouse gases being way beyond what’s considered acceptable, (especially if they have no plans to do anything about it).

 Another benefit to mandatory CSR reporting is that it could increase competition among businesses to prove and improve their social impact year after year.
 In 2013 the UK introduced a carbon reporting mandate for listed companies and, in doing so, saw emissions drop by 10-18% thanks to pressure from investors and business peers.